garyzhubc/STAT406-2017/Lecture9/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/kernel0.2-1.png)

 Better properties for the estimated regression function are obtained when one uses a smooth kernel with *compact support* (the support of the gaussian density function is the whole real line and thus not compact).
 The reasons for this (better kernel regression estimators when the kernel has compact support) are rather technical and will not be discussed here.
+A good technical reference for these topics is the following, which is available on-line via the Library:

+> Nonparametric and Semiparametric Models.
+(2004).
+Hardle, W., Werwatz, A., Muller, M. and Sperlich, S. Springer-Verlag Berlin Heidelberg.
+DOI: [10.1007/978-3-642-17146-8](http://doi.org/10.1007/978-3-642-17146-8)

 In what follows we will use the `R` function `loess` that implements this approach with a tri-cubic kernel given by *k(a) = ( 1 - (|a|)^3 )^3* if *|a| &lt; 1*, and 0 otherwise.
 The following plot compares this kernel with the gaussian one.
 Since the important characteristics of a kernel are its shape and support set, below I standardized both of them to reach the same maximum value (1):